- LIVING FOR FREE and GIVING

 I found a bakery shop that did that and got the manager's agreement for me to pick up whatever was left over at closing time and give it away.

 Since then, I’ve worked with a number of bakeries and have given away tens of thousands of bakery products to people in low-cost housing, caravan parks, on streets and in parks.
 It’s a great help for people with little income.
 They can also freeze bread for later.
-I'll give things to anyone rather than have it wasted.

 If you'd like to see food eaten instead of being binned, just do the following.
 It’s fun to do and people are very appreciative.